-LED displays can produce display images and pictures, but they can also offer general illumination.
+LED displays can produce display images and pictures, but they can also general illumination.

-The light is created via a phenomenon called electroluminescence in the semiconductor materials found in LED screens.
+The light is created via electroluminescence in the semiconductor materials found in LED screens.

 When an electric current passes through a light-emitting material, the electric current’s electrons fill up the electron holes.
 When an electron passes through liquid crystals, the electron fills the electron holes, resulting in photons’ emission, otherwise known as light.

-There are three light configurations applied in LED screens: the direct-lit, edge-lit, and full array.
+Three light configurations are applied in LED screens: the direct-lit, edge-lit, and full array.